BlobTheKat/blob-machine/README.md

 	//Cell name
 	name: 'Attract cell',

-	//NORMAL = updates every tick, DIRECTIONAL = updates every tick but in cell direction order like movers and generators
+	//TICK = updates every tick, DIRECTIONAL = updates every tick but in cell direction order like movers and generators
-	update: NORMAL
+	update: TICK

 	//Location of cell in texture image. (tx: 0, ty: 0) means top left, and each increment after that is 16px right / down
 	//Here (tx: 2, ty: 3) means the texture is at x=32, y=48 (size is always 16x16)